sbalnojan/easy-functional-data-engineering/example_6/README.md

 We're using daily imports here, so use the date as identifier for the different data versions by storing a new copy of the user data in
 /imported_data/users/{DATE}/users.csv

+You also need to redo the dashboard, to always read the latest folder (you can use the utility function already inside the notebook)...

+You also need to change the loading to todays thing...
+We can recreate the final graph as well (adaptthat one as well!)

 **Task 2:**
 Run your DAG, then ./day-2, then your DAG again.